STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 #### Target Audience

 - A person looking for a qualified and insured beauty technician.
-- A person looking for someone who specialises in gel, acrylics, nail extentions and design.
+- A person looking for someone who specialises in gel, acrylics, nail extensions and design.
 - A person looking to have their lashes tinted or lifted.
 - A person looking to have their eyebrows waxed or tinted.

 #### First-time Visitor Goals
 - As a first time user, I want to see short information about Thuy Lewis, and the services she provides.
-- As a first time user, I want to have an easy access to the all site's content by clicking the correct navigation link.
+- As a first time user, I want to have easy access to the all sites content by clicking the correct navigation link.
 - As a first time user, I want to see portfolio containing high quality pictures showcasing recent work on customers.
 - As a first time user, I want to know about customers reviews to learn about their experience, and make sure that provided services are of high quality and can be trusted.
-- As a first time user, I want to have an easy access to the social media links such as Instagram, Facebook and E-Mail address.
+- As a first time user, I want to have easy access to the social media links such as Instagram, Facebook and E-Mail address.
 - As a first time user, I want to be able to find information about prices.
 - As a first time user, I want to be able to contact the business owner as I wish through social media, e-mail or a contact form.

-#### Returning User Vistor Goals
+#### Returning User Visitor Goals
 - As a returning user, I want to be able to see updates of the owners work and any new products or services available.
 - As a returning user, I want to be able to easily contact the business owner.